free things to do in New York City

 Other | Exchange Plants with Fellow Green Thumbed Growers

 Meet other plant lovers at this free plant swap.
-All are welcome to stop by and trade plants, tips, and stories with fellow gardeners.
+All are welcome to stop by and trade plants, tips, and more stories with fellow gardeners.
 You are encouraged to bring a healthy and pest-free plant or cutting to swap, but it's not required.
-Also, please bring your own bags and/or containers to carry your new green friends home.
+Also, please bring your own bags and/or containers to carry your new green friends home. less

 New York City, NY; NYC